The two artistic synchronized swimming events at the Olympic Games are the team and the duet.

 The three best ranked teams at the test event will obtain the last spots for the Games.
-The test event is usually held a few months before the start of the Olympics.
+The qualification tournament is usually held a few months before the start of the Olympics.

 Duet Qualification: 22

 - Team Qualification (10)

-Each country that has qualified a team also automatically qualifies their duet, including the host country.
+Each country that has qualified a team also automatically qualifies its duet, including the host country.

 - Continental Championships (5)

 - Olympic Games Qualification Tournament (7)

 Once qualified, each federation will need to confirm their quota.
 Should a nation not enter despite being qualified, the spot will be reallocated by FINA to the next best ranked duet or team not yet qualified from the OG Qualification Tournament.
 It is the same if the host country were to not use their automatic quota.